vserova/book/pages/ch_objmgr.md

 The scope will now include just LDS and GenBank.

-<span class="nctnt ncbi-var">CObjectManager::eNonDefault</span> was passed to the <span class="nctnt ncbi-func">RegisterInObjectManager()</span> method in this example simply because it is the default value for that argument, and some value was necessary so that the next argument could be specified.
-It could equally well have been <span class="nctnt ncbi-var">CObjectManager::eDefault</span>.
+`CObjectManager::eNonDefault` was passed to the `RegisterInObjectManager()` method in this example simply because it is the default value for that argument, and some value was necessary so that the next argument could be specified.
+It could equally well have been `CObjectManager::eDefault`.

-The last argument to <span class="nctnt ncbi-func">RegisterInObjectManager()</span> is the priority.
+The last argument to `RegisterInObjectManager()` is the priority.
 Here it was set to 1 for LDS and 2 for GenBank so the Object Manager would attempt to load data via LDS first, and only if that failed would it resort to GenBank.

 In the above example, the loaders were explicitly added to the scope to ensure that they were the only loaders in the scope.